CHILD DEVELOPMENT (TURKISH)

 Mode of Delivery: E-Learning

-Course Coordinator : Assist.
+Course Coordinator : Assoc.
 Prof. DERYA TARBUCK

 Course Objectives: The aim of this course is to thematically analyze important events of the Early Modern European History.
 Political, Social, Religious and Intellectual events will be discussed following the chronological order.